dimi-fn/Various-Data-Science-Scripts/Web Development/JavaScript/README.md

 ------

 ### Factory Functions
-A factory function is a function that returns an object and can be reused to make multiple object instances.
-Factory functions can also have parameters allowing us to customize the object that gets returned.
+A factory function is a function that returns an object and can be *reused* to make *multiple* object *instances*.
+Factory functions can also have parameters allowing us to customize the object that gets returned (rememeber using `self` in classes via Python)